 Here is a realistic story of sibling rivalry between two young African-American boys who learn to overcome their character flaws.

-Andrew and Alex are opposites in personality and always manage to get on each other’s nerves.
+Andrew and Alex are opposites in personality and always manage to get on each other's nerves.
 Andrew, the older brother, likes to socialize and has a hard time keeping a part-time job.
 Alex, the younger brother, is athletic and a dutiful paperboy with his own bicycle.
 Their relationship changes for the better when a gang of boys harasses Andrew and steals the bicycle he borrowed from Alex.
-The fight inspires Alex take matters into his own hands, while Andrew learns how to be a more responsible person.
+The fight inspires Alex to take matters into his own hands, while Andrew learns how to be a more responsible person.

 Readers ages nine to 12 will identify with the book's focus on sibling rivalry and the characters' attempts to become better brothers.
 A solid selection.